Ruggable

-Ruggable is a home decor brand best known for its machine‑washable rugs.
-It uses a two‑piece system made up of a decorative rug cover and a non‑slip pad.
+Ruggable is a home decor brand best known for its machine-washable rugs and other easy-to-maintain home accessories.
+The company offers an all-in-one rug system with an integrated non-slip backing, as well as a two-piece rug system consisting of a decorative rug cover and a separate non-slip pad.
+Its product catalog includes rugs, doormats, bath mats, play mats, pet beds, and throw pillows.

 History

 In 2008, Jeneva Bell and her business partner were trying to create a product.
 They were inspired by the velvet Huggable Hangers they saw on TV and decided to design a machine washable rug.
 The product was in prototyping for two years.
 Jeneva then bought out her business partner.
 In 2017, a venture capitalist firm invested in Ruggable and it allowed them to launch their website and digital advertisements.
 This investment ramped up their growth.